urol-e5/protocols/2020-12-14-SDR-Respirometry-Protocol.md

 <a name="Photosynthesis"></a> **Photosynthesis**

-1. Turn AI lights on 30% intensity for all channels (~500 PAR).
-Collect data under light for 30 minutes.
-Oxygen measurements will appear “jumpy” under the light.
-Look for an increase in oxygen that is different from the blanks.
+1. Turn AI lights to desired intensity.
+Due to temperature increases that can occur under light, it is recommended to run under temperature controlled conditions.
+To achieve 500 PAR, set Aqua Illumination lights to 30% intensity for all channels.
+Collect data under light for a period of time that allows for suffient time for slope to be displayed (recommended to run for 30 minutes).
+Oxygen measurements will appear “jumpy” under the light as the SDR plate readings are variable under light.
+For this reason, be sure to run photosynthesis runs to provide enough data for analysis to extract a representative slope.
+If samples are symbiotic, look for an increase in oxygen that is different from the blanks.
-2. Run 1 full plate.
-No need to do more than 1 run unless there is a problem with the first run (lots of bubbles, tech issues, etc.).
-This should take about 1 hour run time + 1 hour set up/clean up.
-3. Export data and save.
+2. Run photosynthesis before respiration to avoid hypoxic conditions.
+Running 1 full plate will provide n=22 samples.
+Run as many plates to obtain desired sample size or run all treatment conditiosn.
+During run, watch for bubbles and breakages in well sealing and note these issues on metadata sheet.
+These wells will need to be excluded from analyses.
+It is therefore important to ensure a quality seal before the run begins and re-seal any wells that show bubbles prior to running.
+3. If running P and R runs on each plate, there are two options for separating data from these runs.
+First, you can export data and save after P and again after R. Alternatively, you can record the time that P stops and R begins.
+See data analysis section below for repository references that utilize these optiosn.
 Label the saved files with the following name format: “Date_RunID”.
-Because there is only 1 run per day, the format will be: “Date_Run1”.
-If more runs are needed, use Run2, Run3, etc.
+If more runs are needed, use Run2, Run3, etc. This file format is suggested - use file names that are informative and appropriate to the experiment.
+4. Export data files in .xlsx format and convert to .csv for data analysis.

 <a name="Respiration"></a> **Respiration**

 1. Turn off lights.
-Collect data under darkness for 30 minutes.
+Collect data under darkness for a period of time in which a stable signal is recorded that is different than the blanks and sustained, recommended to run for 30 minutes.
 Look for a decrease in oxygen that is different from the blanks.
 Respiration measurements will be much more stable than Photosynthesis measurements.
+2. Export data files in .xlsx format and convert to .csv for data analysis.
+2. Total run time for P + R run takes about 1 hour run time + 1 hour set up/clean up.

 <a name="pH"></a> **pH**